 The human muscular system is not only complex, it intrigues by the amount of work it can perform, and sustain under the most demanding conditions.
 There are many viable contenders for determining the strongest muscle, included are: longevity, strength alone, load, lift, durability, response to pain, healing qualities, size, function, growth, suitability in recovery and reproducibility of destroyed or diseased cells.
 Within the human body, there are several muscles that may be considered such as the heart, jaw, tongue, uterus, the list can go on until you have covered most of the over 630 muscles in the human body.
 The strongest muscle is that muscle required to work all day, every day without tiring or failure.
 It could be a group of muscles or a single muscle.
 It is the one that responds to high demand and allows us to function almost flawlessly.
 It is the one that is mechanically, the most perfect muscle.
 The muscle that outperforms any mechanical... read more

 Why does learning have to be boring?
 Most kids struggle in school because they are unmotivated, not engaged, and embarrassed.
 Unmotivated because they haven't found the connection to what they are learning about and their own lives.
 Not engaged-well, unfortunately most schools are set up in a traditional setting with desks and books; and a lot of students don't learn in that setting.
 Embarrassed- many are confused or struggling and are afraid to ask for help because of their peers.
 I've created a way for students to learn in fun and engaging ways!
 With a little competition, and a simple game such as Connect Four, my students start spelling words they never thought they could spell!
 Playing Jenga was never so serious until there was a challenging task to meet if and when that tower falls!
-As well as being a certified elementary school teacher, I'm also a certified personal trainer.
-With my business I work with families and teach them how to have... read more
+As well as being a certified elementary school teacher, I'm also a certified personal trainer. ... read more

 Five tips for surviving the summer slump!
 1. Spend time getting physical exercise - it keeps the brain active.
 2. Read as much as possible - choose books that interest you, not just what might be on your school's summer reading list.
 3. WRITE - write a journal about what you did during the summer, places you went, reflections on books you read.
 4. Limit the time you spend on computer games.
 5. HAVE FUN.

 Summer means fun, no school, swimming pools and a number of other things that do not include school work.
 So it is important to create a routine for learning you could name something like " The Summer Fun Club".
 See if you can find a couple of neighborhood kids who might want to join in the fun.
 It is important you schedule 30 minutes every day for fun time.
 1) Plan a time to play school everyday (you can call it anything your student will find interesting) for 30 minutes.
 2) Echo read a passage that is appropriate in terms of level, then choral read then individual reading.
 3) Retell the story.
 4) Retell the story and change the ending.
 5) Act out the different characters in a little play.
 It is amazing what a student can learn and remember if they have a gross motor connection.
 These are a few suggestions.
 All kids learn in different ways.
-Pay attention to how your student prefers to learn.
-For Example: Does He/She like to learn visually,... read more
+Pay attention to how your... read more

 Is there a voice activated program designed to test students proficiency at reading sight words?
 I envision a program of electronic flash cards that would "flip" to the next word only when the word was read correctly or they said "skip."
 Anyone interested in designing such a program?
 Could a similar thing be designed into Notebook software so to work on SMARTBoards?